 What does a guy need to do to do to be taken seriously if they have an eating disorder?
 Every health and mental health professional I’ve ever told over the course of 20 years has just ignored it, even though it caused me to develop a permanent health problem that has destroyed my quality of life.
 No wonder men don’t say anything.

 Since getting my reactive hypoglycaemia diagnosis, I’ve tried going Keto to manage it, which started off successful but because impossible for me to maintain.
-It’s clear to me that I won’t be able to successfully maintain a new eating lifestyle without tackling my long convoluted issues with eating: my eating disorder.
+It’s clear to me that I won’t be able to successfully maintain a new eating lifestyle without tackling my long, convoluted issues with eating: my eating disorder.
 Thus, I decided to try again and get support, first reaching out to Beat.
 When I talked to Beat and documented my experience of using their web chat service, it was suggested that I may have bulimia.

 Since talking to Beat and talking to my partner, I looked up what eating disorder services were available around me, finding a service that I then contacted.
 They informed me that I couldn’t self-refer, so I emailed my former CBT therapist and laid out my case for being referred to the eating disorders service, including a CC to the PALS team.
-The PALS team are the first port of call for a complaint about an NHS Trust, so I tagged them in to make sure they didn’t brush me off.
+The PALS team is the first port of call for a complaint about an NHS Trust, so I tagged them in to make sure they didn’t brush me off.
 As a result of this, I’m now getting a referral to the eating disorders service.
 It took twenty years, but I guess it’s better late than never.

-Possible Triggers For Eating An Disorder In Men
+Possible Triggers For An Eating Disorder In Men

-Eating disorders cover a whole host of issues, from Orthorexia which is linked to clean eating and dieting, to compulsive eating, Anorexia, and Bulimia.
+Eating disorders cover a whole host of issues, from Orthorexia, which is linked to clean eating and dieting, to compulsive eating, Anorexia, and Bulimia.
 The following are some of the possible triggers for eating disorders in men:

 - Being bullied or criticised for being overweight.
-This rings true for me, I was bullied for my appearance, of being black in a white space.
+This rings true for me.
+I was bullied for my appearance, of being black in a white space.